v-for-vincent/blog/content/django_auction.rst

 tests on each commit, but I can live with another setup.

 Let's dig in.

-Running `jenkins-cli help`, I get the message that the JENKINS_URL variable isn't set.
-Nonetheless, localhost:8080 shows something similar to the screen shown in the django-jenkins tutorial, so let's keep on truckin'.
-The interface is a bit sluggish, but I'm writing this on a three-year-old netbook/laptop hybrid, so hopefully CI will be smooth on a more powerful machine.
+On my laptop, I managed to get Jenkins up and running... somehow.
+Now, I can't get it to start anymore.
+On my desktop, installing it was enough to make it available at localhost:8080 after reboot.
+Restarting the service without rebooting didn't help.
+Long story short, you may need to do some tinkering and even then your mileage may vary.
+I may look into this further in posts focusing on Java, but now I'd just like to proceed with the Django content.

 Anyway, here's what the initial screen looks like for me:

 .. todo::
    screenshot 1